singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ---

 ### Welcome to Netlify
-Welcome to Netlify and todays article about metalsmith.
+Welcome to Netlify and todays article about Metalsmith.

-If you already have a metalsmith repository forked on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.
+If you already have a Metalsmith repository forked on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.

-On the other hand, if you have metalsmith running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.
+On the other hand, if you have Metalsmith running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.

-Finally, if you're completely new to metalsmith, simply continue this guide onwards and downwards.
+Finally, if you're completely new to Metalsmith, simply continue this guide onwards and downwards.

 ***Please note that this guide assumes you have Node.js (any version above 0.12.x) and npm installed!!!***

-For information about installing and handling node.js (or even io.js) using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).
+For information about installing and handling node.js using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).

-### Setup metalsmith
+### Setup Metalsmith
 Metalsmith is not only a static site generator, but can do a lot of other things and more general terms one might define it as a file manipulator with plugins.
 This means it's extremely versatile, while remaining simple, but it also means that it treats all files equally, unlike most other static site generators.